jax-ml/jax/docs/multi_process.md

 {func}`jax.device_put` must be called on all hosts that participate in either the source or destination sharding.

-An example use case is an MPMD pipeline-parallel program where each stage runs on a different set of devices.
+An example use case is a pipeline-parallel program where each stage runs on a different set of devices.
 After the first stage completes, use {func}`jax.device_put` to transfer the result to another set of devices for the next stage of the pipeline.
 Here's a simple illustration: